Los Angeles Angels minor league players: Talon Haley

 Talon Haley (born January 22, 2006) is an American professional baseball pitcher in the Los Angeles Angels organization.

 Haley attended Lewisburg High School in Mississippi.
 In his amateur career, he underwent Tommy John surgery twice, firstly in 8th grade, secondly in junior year.
 Even worse, he was diagnosed as having a stage 3 non-Hodgkin lymphoma with a high risk in his spleen, in his freshman year of high school.
 By the end of his sophomore year, he was deemed to be in full remission.
 Overcoming these hardships, he was considered as one of the most intriguing players in the 2025 MLB draft class.

+In 2023 season, he recorded 8-0 with a 1.99 ERA and 103 strikeouts, allowing 37 hits and 18 earned runs in 16 appearances.
+In 2024 season, he recorded 4-1 with a 1.83 ERA and 43 strikeouts in 23 innings while hitting .390.
+In 2025 season, he was named 7A Mr. Baseball in Mississippi.
+As a senior, he recorded 5-1 with a 0.55 ERA and 81 strikeouts while hitting .410 with 32 hits and 23 RBIs.
 In high school, he had a career ERA of 1.94 and a 13-2 record with 152 strikeouts.

 The Los Angeles Angels drafted Haley in the 12th round of the 2025 Major League Baseball draft, the 349th overall selection.
 He had the commitment to play college baseball at Vanderbilt University, but he signed with the team for a $897,500 bonus, above the slot value of $150,000 for the pick.

 Joel Hurtado

 Joel Alexander Hurtado (born February 6, 2001) is a Dominican professional baseball pitcher in the Los Angeles Angels organization.

 Hurtado signed with the Los Angeles Angels as an international free agent in 2022 for a $10,000 bonus.
 He made his professional debut that year with the Rookie-Level Dominican Summer League Angels, posting a 3.50 ERA with 21 strikeouts in 18.0 innings pitched.
 He spent 2023 with the Single-A Inland Empire 66ers, and spent 2024 with the High-A Tri-City Dust Devils.

 Hurtado started 2025 with the Double-A Rocket City Trash Pandas and made 18 appearances as a starting pitcher there.
 He had a 2.70 ERA with 56 strikeouts, 27 walks and 6 home runs allowed in 86.2 innings pitched at Double-A, to be promoted to the Triple-A Salt Lake Bees on September 20.
 According to Baseball America, he threw a 104.4 mph pitch during the season, setting the hardest pitch in the 2025 Minor League Baseball.

+Hurtado started the 2026 season with the Double-A. On August, he was promoted to the Triple-A after recording 6-4 with a 3.63 ERA and 83 strikeouts in 101.2 innings pitched across 20 games.